michellexbui/dmsp_tools/README.md

 This will generate figures located in `figures/meanenergy/YYYYMMDD/` and `figures/energyflux/YYYYMMDD`, where YYYYMMDD is a directory for each date in your date list.

+Currently, `figures/` has some example figures for April 5, 2010.

 **Here are some resources for DMSP data:** \
 Boston College DSMP Survey Plots: https://dmsp.bc.edu - survey plots, descriptions of all instruments, useful links \